How to Check if a Driving School is Registered

 If you've encountered an unregistered or fraudulent driving school, report them to protect others:

-- National Consumer Commission — File a complaint under the Consumer Protection Act at www.thencc.gov.za
+- National Consumer Commission: File a complaint under the Consumer Protection Act at www.thencc.org.za

 When reporting, gather as much evidence as possible: